Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *API Layer* → Exposes REST endpoints for loading images or URLs.
 - *Monitoring & Logging* → Performance monitoring and call logging.
 - *Security Layer* → API and data protection.

-The main features of the Azure Vision AI-based service are:

-- *Printed and handwritten text extraction* → text is returned in blocks/lines/words with spatial coordinates and confidence scores.
-- *Multilingual and mixed script support* → supports numerous international languages ​​and scripts.
-It can recognize mixed modalities (printed text + handwritten text) in a single image.
--* Different input modalities and APIs* → Input single images (JPEG, PNG, BMP) or documents (PDF, TIFF) up to specific limits.
-Local execution possible via Docker containers.

-The main components of the Azure Vision AI-based service are:

-- *Client Layer* → It can be a web app, a microservice, or an automated workflow.
-It sends images via HTTP POST API or via SDK.
-- *API Gateway and Identity Management*.
-- *AI Vision Service* → The heart of the system, hosting AI vision models for text recognition; the "Read" OCR engine is optimized for complex documents.
-- *Storage and Temporary Pipeline* → During processing, images are temporarily stored.
-The results are then returned as JSON output or saved to defined resources (e.g., Data Lake, DB, or Cognitive Search).
-- *Integration and Automation* → The results can be sent or processed for document workflows, full-text indexing and search, data analysis and Big Data, archiving, notifications, or vertical applications.

-The service is offered using two alternative technologies:
-- *Tesseract* → container-based sizing.
-Each container consists of 16 GB of RAM.
-- *Microsoft* → page-based sizing.
-Each page is of 96M.

 The service offers the following advantages: